 If you want to make a selection out of gasket and seal for your project, then you might be thinking that they are almost the same products.
-In few ways, they might be same as they perform similar functionality.
+In few ways, they might be the same as they perform similar functionality.
 However, there are some key differences between gasket and seal that you must understand before deciding which item is perfect for your project.
-Here is a detailed guide to differences between gasket and seal that will make your decision easy:
+Here is a detailed guide to the differences between gasket and seal that will make your decision easy:

 A gasket is a piece that is placed between two parts to create a perfect joint between two surfaces.
 Gaskets are noted to fill irregularities and they are manufactured from sheet materials such as fibreglass, neoprene, felt, cork, silicone, rubber, paper, metal, plastic polymer etc.